bal2ag/kadabra/README.rst

 of metrics services out there, but they `cost
 <https://newrelic.com/calculator>`_ a `lot
 <https://azure.microsoft.com/en-us/pricing/details/application-insights/>`_ of
-`money <https://aws.amazon.com/cloudwatch/pricing/>`_ and somtimes require some sort of contractual commitment.
+`money <https://aws.amazon.com/cloudwatch/pricing/>`_ and sometimes even require some sort of contractual commitment.
 And they usually give you more than you really need.

 Kadabra provides a simple API to instrument your application code to record metrics and a performant, reliable agent to publish your metrics into a database.
-It is cost-effective, scales with your application, unit-tested, and best of all, runs `completely on open-source software.`
+It is cost-effective, scales with your application, is fully unit-tested, and best of all, it runs *completely on open-source software.*

-If you're willing to put in a bit of work, you can save money and headache and maintain control of your application infrastructure.
+If you're willing to put in a bit of work, you can save a lot of money and maintain control of your application infrastructure.

 Installation